resema/cheatsheets/cpsa/foundation/ch3-Specification&Communication.md

 > - identify, communicate and document the **interdependencies between design decisions**.

 > Software architects know about Architecture Decision Records (ADR) and can apply these to document decisions.

+- architectural decisionsare perceived as hard to take and/or hard to change.
+- often affect the fundamental structure, quality characteristics, external interfaces or fundamental construction techniques, principles and concepts.

+### How to take architectural decisions?
+- consider at least the following aspects:
+  - explicitly state **what** you want or need to decide, or even why it must be decided,
+  - explicitly formulate the appropriate and related **quality requirement**,
+  - aware of **safety requirements**,
+  - question what **functional requiremnents** are involved,
+  - question what solution **approaches are already known or implemented**,
+  - consider the **technical constraints**, what technologies are available or feasible,
+  - take the current **organizational constraints** into account, including the team, the budget and the available timeframe.

+- with these prerequisite covered, come up with at least two different alternatives:
+  - what **assumptions** have you made?
+  - what are the specific **advantages**?
+  - what are the specific **disadvantages**?
+  - what **compromises** or **consequences** arise from each alternative?
+  - what are the known or estimated **costs** of each alternative?

+### Architecture decisions records
+- architecture decisions records (aka.
+ADR) is a **template to document** an AD.
+- an AD should contain:
+  - title,
+  - status,
+  - context,
+  - decision,
+  - consequences.

 ---
 ## 3.9.
 Documentation as written communication (R2)